-- supporting the current Maestro Rechargeable System; - developing the next-generation Maestro Rechargeable System; - identifying the effect of vagal blocking on nerve and organ function; and - investigating the Maestro platform for the treatment of gastrointestinal disorders and comorbidities in addition to obesity.
+• supporting the current Maestro Rechargeable System;

+- developing the next-generation Maestro Rechargeable System; - identifying the effect of vagal blocking on nerve and organ function; and - investigating the Maestro platform for the treatment of gastrointestinal disorders and comorbidities in addition to obesity.

 We have spent a significant portion of our capital resources on research and development.
-Our research and development expenses were \$11.0 million in 2014, \$11.1 million in 2013 and \$10.7 million in 2012.
-Our annual research and development expenditures have remained consistent since 2012 as we worked through the unblinding of the ReCharge trial, PMA submission, Advisory Panel meeting and FDA approval process.
+Our research and development expenses were \$8.1 million in 2015, \$11.0 million in 2014 and \$11.1 million in 2013.
+Our annual research and development expenditures remained consistent in 2013 and 2014 as we worked through the unblinding of the ReCharge trial, PMA submission, Advisory Panel meeting and FDA approval process.
+Having obtained FDA approval in January 2015, our main focus has been on commercialization efforts, resulting in decreased spending on research and development in 2015.